PRO-2684/Auto-Prompt-Optimize/prompts/agent/init.md

-Here's our `<input, expected_output>` pairs, please deduce the underlying system prompt of the LLM app:
+Here's our `<input, expected_output>` pairs, please propose an initial underlying system prompt of the LLM app:

 {table}